aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/evaluate-aspose-cells/_index.md

 You can evaluate the **Aspose.Cells Cloud** REST APIs by creating a free‑trial account on the Aspose Cloud Dashboard.
 After registration, you will receive a **Client Id** and **Client Secret** that allow up to 150 API calls per month.

+**Prerequisites**
+Before you begin, ensure you have an active internet connection and a supported development environment.
+The API can be called directly via HTTP, or you can use one of the Aspose.Cells SDKs (e.g., .NET, Java, Python, PHP) for easier integration.

 **Quick start steps**

 1. **Create a free‑trial account** – visit the [Aspose Cloud Dashboard](https://dashboard.aspose.cloud), sign up, and confirm your email address.